zhafen/press-dash/README.md

 ### 2. Update the data

 Using your own data is as simple as updating or replacing the files in `./data/input`.
+The `press_office.xlsx` file contains information from the press office, likely manually entered.
+The `News_Report*.csv` file contains data downloaded from the CIERA website.

+[!WARNING]
 Ensure you do not have multiple `News_Report.csv` or `press_office.xlsx` files before running.

 ### 3. Execute